Prince Andrew stripped of York town honours after fall from grace

 He has not been accused of criminal wrongdoing.

-Ms Giuffre’s case had focused on Andrew’s friendship with the late Jeffrey Epstein, a financier and sex offender who Ms Giuffre said had also sexually abused her.
+Ms Giuffre’s case had focused on the duke’s friendship with the late Jeffrey Epstein, a financier and sex offender who Ms Giuffre said had also sexually abused her.

 Epstein was found dead in a Manhattan jail in 2019 while awaiting trial.